-You wait ages for your first match against the Toffees, we were kept waiting a while.
+If we were waiting for our first match against the Toffees, we were kept waiting a while.
 And then two came along at the same time; one in each of the ‘main’ cup competitions.
-The first was in the 2013-4 League Cup and went into extra time before the bigger club came out on top.
+The first was in the 2013-4 League Cup and went into extra time before our bigger footballing cousins came out on top.
 The second?
 Well, our 2013-4 FA Cup meeting at the Lamex was far more decisive in the Toffees’ favour.
 Maybe it’ll be a case of third time lucky when we come across them again?

 The first part of the journey by car is relatively simple; travel north on the M1 (or A1/A14 if you prefer) and join the M6.
 Continue on the M6 until you reach Junction 21a for the M62 and take the westbound carriageway, which will be signposted Liverpool, Warrington and Southport.